 Congratulations to all

 680 schools that were successful in this round.

 Round 2 – Sports infrastructure funding

-Applications for Round 2 funding in the Go for Gold Fund are now open.
+Applications for Round 2 funding in the Go for Gold Fund have now closed.

 The second round of funding is for new or upgraded school sports infrastructure.

-The types of infrastructure that can be applied for include:
+The types of infrastructure that can be funded include: